AndresNun/Tyba/README.md

 ### Environment Variables

-Three environment files are used depending on the context:
+Three environment files are used depending on the context, please follow the following minor changes:

-- `.env.development` – for local development
+- `.env.development` – for local development: NODE_ENV=development
-- `.env.production` – for production or staging
+- `.env.production` – for production or staging: NODE_ENV=production
-- `.env.test` – for automated testing
+- `.env.test` – for automated testing: DB_HOST=DB_REDIS=localhost

+Is a wrong practice to export this type of file, however, it will shown an example configuration.

 Example configuration: